ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-list-all-contact-categories.md

 All of the **Common Contact Display Fields** have the following options
 available:
 - *Use Global:* Use the default value from the contacts options screen.
 - *Show:* Show this field.
 - *Hide:* Do not display this field.

 - **Link \<letter\> Label**. \<A to E\> Labels (5) to override shown link's label.

 ### Mail Options Tab

-Contact Mail Options control the appearance of a Contact's **→** *Contact Form* if it is enabled.

 <img
 src="https://docs.joomla.org/images/b/bd/Help-4x-Menus-Menu-Item-Contact-Categories-Category-contact-mail-options-parameters-en.png"
 decoding="async" data-file-width="600" data-file-height="315"
 width="600" height="315"
-alt="Help-4x-Menus-Menu-Item-Contact-Categories-Category-contact-mail-options-parameters-en.png" />
+alt="Menu Item Contact Categories mail options tab" />

 - **Show Contact Form**.
 Display the contact's *contact form*.
 - **Send Copy to Submitter.** (Use Global/Hide/Show) Display the a check